 This is especially pertinent when it comes to relationships with the opposite sex.
 When guys first start getting laid, there’s very much a “me vs women” mindset – especially if you’ve never had much luck with women in the past.
 It’s very easy to see them as the enemy, especially when you get rejected.
 Rather than seeing it as, “This girl just isn’t interested in me” it’s easy to frame it as, “All women are trying to screw me over” or “most women reject me” or “women really suck”.

-I became pretty damn bitter, and was convinced women were nothing but wet holes; I didn’t think they had anything else to give.
+I fell victim to this myself and became pretty damn bitter.
+I was convinced women were nothing but wet holes; I didn’t think they had anything else to give.
 I posted this on a forum back in late 2015:

 I was at war with girls; in my mind I was in a battle with all womankind.
 I thought of them as the enemy, and I was always trying to win.
 If I got a hint a girl was about to reject me, I took immense pleasure in quickly rejecting her.
 “Hah, you can’t fire me – I quit!”
 Oftentimes I’d reject perfectly nice and cute girls for no reason at all – just to exert some dominance and convince myself I’d somehow “won” because I got to reject them.